-- CIC in the Spotlight
+- Candidate Spotlight

 - Retired test questions

 - 2. Board of Directors approval:

 Board of Directors approval is needed for publications that are produced for use in journals, newspapers, or other formal means of communication.

 Process: Discuss the work with the Board, drafts and edits will be worked on together, and final approval will go to a Board vote.